 Demet Mutlu, the founder of Turkey’s largest fashion e-commerce platform, dropped out of Harvard Business School’s MBA programme in 2009 to launch Trendyol.
-Since then, the site has raised over $50 million in external funding from venture capitalists including Tiger Global and Silicon Valley venture capitalist firm KPCB, and Mutlu was the first Turkish entrepreneur to receive investment from KPCB.
+Since then, Trendyol has scaled to become the largest fashion e-commerce site in Turkey and MENA region, selling more than 35 million items per yer.
+Trendyol has raised over $50 million in external funding from venture capitalists including Tiger Global and Silicon Valley venture capitalist firm KPCB.
 Her business acumen has garnered her international recognition — Mutlu attended the World Economic Forum’s annual meeting in Davos whilst still in her 20s and in 2016 was named a Young Global Leader by the WEF, along with Mark Zuckerberg and Marissa Mayer.

-Born in New York and raised in London, Istanbul and Rome, Mutlu studied at New York University, where she graduated with the highest GPA in the economics department.
-She spent time working in brand management for companies such as Altria, Procter & Gamble and Reckitt Benckiser, before beginning an MBA at Harvard Business School in 2008.
+Mutlu studied at New York University, where she graduated with the highest GPA in the economics department.
+She spent time working in brand management for companies such as Altria, Procter & Gamble and Reckitt Benckiser, before beginning her MBA at Harvard Business School in 2008.
 After discovering Turkey’s online shopping potential, Mutlu dropped out of Harvard to start Trendyol, bootstrapping $300,000 of her own funds to launch the fashion portal.

 An advocate for Turkish start-ups, Mutlu has invested in Peak Games and is part of the Young Global Leaders World Economic Forum.